jimbrig/terraform-azure/README.md

 Note that detailed documentation is provided within the individual example folders themselves.

-To view detailed progression over time see the [Changelog](CHANGELOG.md).
+To view detailed progression over time see the [Changelog](CHANGELOG.md) as well as the active [Development Branches](https://github.com/jimbrig/terraform-azure/branches).

 ## Examples